 15 of 18

-Nadia Druzinina uses a combination of basic crochet stitches, taller crochet stitches, puff stitches and post stitches to create this unique white crochet leaf inspired by Irish crochet techniques.
-This is a lacy, openwork crochet leaf pattern that would make amazing decor in other colors as well.
+Nadia Druzinina uses a combination of basic crochet stitches, taller crochet stitches, puff stitches, and post stitches to create this unique white crochet leaf inspired by Irish crochet techniques.
+This is a lacy, openwork crochet leaf pattern that would be amazing in other colors as well.

 16 of 18